Make sure your boat operators are protected from painful shock and vibration on the water with suspension seating.

 A competent boat operator is created by extensive training and years of experience – protect the investment in your team by keeping them safer and more comfortable out on the water.

 Shock and vibration in small craft operating at high speed in anything other than calm conditions can be severe enough to cause injuries and damage to equipment.
 A survey of US Navy Special Boat Unit boat operators found that over 70% reported one or more injuries to the lower back, knee, or shoulder.
 Nearly all of these injuries occurred on the job.

 High quality suspension seating, operated properly, is one tool in your arsenal to prevent such incidents from happening on your watch.
-Take advantage of the winter down time and upgrade your seats now, so you're ready for action in the spring.

 Protect your high-value assets.